isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/1-high-life-in-the-city.md

 <div>Courtesy of National Archives of Singapore</div>
 <div>19980006555 – 0032</div>
 </div>

-The Raffles Library and Museum was opened to the public in 1887 and was a key attraction to visitors and residents of Singapore.
-While the Library comprised of a reference library, a lending library and a reading room; the Museum presented its rich collection in the ethnological, geological, mineralogical, zoological and botanical specimens.
+The Raffles Library and Museum was opened to the public in 1887 and quickly became a key attraction for visitors and residents of Singapore.
+The library comprised a reference library, lending library and reading room, and the museum housed a rich collection of ethnological, geological, mineralogical, zoological and botanical specimens.
 The building is now part of the National Museum of Singapore.

 <hr>